What Lengths Do RSJ Steel Beams Come In?

 Standard RSJ Steel Beam Lengths in the UK

 Most RSJ steel beams are rolled at the mill in fixed stock lengths rather than made to order.
+The most common nominal stock lengths encountered in the UK are:

-6 m
+- 6 m

-7.5 m
+- 7.5 m

-9 m
+- 9 m

-12 m
+- 12 m

 Not every section size is available in every length.
 Larger and heavier sections are more commonly stocked in shorter standard lengths, while lighter sections may be available up to 12 m depending on mill production and stockholder range.

-You can view the full range of available sections in the
+You can view the full range of available sections in the RSJ steel beams collection.

-Are RSJs Always Supplied in Full Lengths?
+Are RSJs Always Supplied in Full Stock Lengths?

 In practice, RSJs are very rarely used at full stock length on site.
+Most projects need a specific cut size, and beams are cut to length from a stock length before delivery.

 Typical supply scenarios include: